Traveling to Alaska

 North of the Matsu Valley toward Glennallen are good areas to catch the lights as long as the terrain doesn’t block the low view to the north.
 Glennallen and north to Delta Junction and Tok and great locations, nice and dark!

-East and northeast of Anchorage such as Bethel are great locations to see aurora, almost no light pollution.
+West of Anchorage off the road system such as Iliamna, Bethel, etc, are great locations to see aurora, almost no light pollution.
+Residents, teachers and transient workers will not have a problem seeing aurora.

 Fairbanks